 This building is a giant basket like building.
-It might give you the impression that a picnic basket has been kept in the side of a park.
+It might give you the impression that a picnic basket has been kept on the side of a park.
 The idea of establishing a building that represents the corporate brand and the main product the company manufactures was indeed a genius one.
 It is a 7-story large building which is the head-quarter of the Longaberger's Home Office.
 This is perhaps the largest basket monument human has ever created.
 I heard from my cousin that it is around 200 feet long and 136 feet wide.
-After I returned home and search for more information about this building and found some interesting facts like, it took more than 2 years to be completed and it cost 30 million dollar.
-It occupies more than 25 acres area and the basket handles were settled on the top of this building using 150 tons weight copper and wooden rivets.
+After I returned home and search for more information about this building and found some interesting facts like it took more than 2 years to be completed and it cost 30 million dollars.
+It occupies more than 25 acres area and the basket handles were settled on the top of this building using 150 tonnes weight copper and wooden rivets.

 As I told that, my concept of strange building and monument was redefined after I saw this building.
 It was quite unique, some would say bizarre.
 I think this is the strangest building I have ever seen because of its architectural design and structure.
 Anyone who has never seen this building would be puzzled and would agree that this is a strangely designed and unusual looking building.

 Some other unusual buildings you can talk about:

 - Dancing House (Prague, Czech Republic ).

 - Forest Spiral - Hundertwasser Building (Darmstadt, Germany).

 - Stone House (Guimarães, Portugal).